wlach/wrla.ch/activitypub/README.md

 never triggers a federated Delete.
 On its next scheduled runs, the Worker sends the explicit Delete to every inbox that successfully received the original Create and retries temporary failures.

+## Quote posts

+Every generated public Note advertises unconditional automatic quote approval using the FEP-044f `interactionPolicy`.
+The policy enables quote controls in supporting software, but is only advisory.
+The Worker implements the matching authorization handshake: it accepts a signed `QuoteRequest`, verifies that the public quote Note belongs to the signing actor and targets a known local post, stores a stable approval, and sends a signed `Accept` containing its URL.

+Approval stamps are publicly dereferenceable at `/activitypub/wrlach/quote-authorizations/<id>`.
+They contain only the local actor, the public quote URL, and the public quoted-post URL.
+There is no manual approval queue or block list: valid public quote requests are approved unconditionally.
+D1 persistence makes the response idempotent and leaves room for explicit revocation later, but no revocation interface is currently implemented.

 ## Operational care